gizmore/phpgdo/DOCS/GDO7_IDEAS.md

  - Maybe the datatype flow should be input => var => string => int => float => null, and always only support one direction: from input to var to value.

  - serviervorschlag.com => post the most funny Serviervorschläge

+ - A new game: Combination of GO and GOL.

+ - DoubleChess:

+ - RockPaperScissors: You only play against Dog.
+Dog challenges a random user from the channel.